When: Friday, September 27, 2019 Time: 9am Where: Hemlock back yard

 Celebrating Michaelmas at Comox Valley Waldorf School Michaelmas, or the Festival of Courage, is our first festival of the new school year celebrated on the last Friday in September.
 The festival is open to all family members to attend and takes place in our Grades school back yard right after drop off.
 The grades children perform the play of St. George taming a fiery dragon with the help of the archangel, St. Michael, who gives him courage.
 Following the play there is a small harvest themed feast which usually includes fresh baked dragon bread baked by the Kindergarten children, apple juice pressed from our own apples and grapes picked from our grape arbor.

-Michaelmas Games Following the play and feast, parents are invited to participate in the Michaelmas Games which feature activities and games of courage.
-This takes place at Martin Park, just around the corner from our school from 1:30pm - 2:45pm.
+Michaelmas Games Parents are invited to participate in the Michaelmas Games which feature activities and games of courage.
+This takes place at Martin Park, just around the corner from our school on Thursday, September 26th from 11am - 12:30pm.

 St. George Play The story of St. George taming the dragon symbolizes the inner courage it takes to face our human challenges.
 As the days grow colder and the nights grow longer, we must find and bring forth our own inner light when the sun, warmth and growth of the earth are fading.

 St. Michael, who gave courage to St. George, gives us courage to uphold what is right and true, and the strength to face the challenges that lie ahead.
 The story speaks to children in a deeply symbolic way, feeding their innate need for truth and justice.
 “Michaelmas is a great time to ponder our own inner dragons and to cultivate the courage and strength necessary for self development.” – from Waldorf Publicationsnewsletter